Keys to the Castle

 The agent that reads strangers’ input never has the keys.
 The agent that has the keys never touches the strangers’ input.

 The constraint is freeing.
-I can delegate more, and spend time on what AI can’t do.
+I can delegate more, and spend time on higher impact work.

 Foolish Friend

-There’s an Indian fable about a king and his monkey: the monkey never left his side, and through his loyalty the king gave the monkey a sword.
+There’s an Indian fable about a king and his monkey: the monkey never left the king’s side, and through his loyalty the king gave him a sword.

 One day, the king and queen fall asleep in the garden.